State Aid and EU/EEA Law

 - Assistance to the aid grantor in ESA notifications, both in drafting of the notification, dialogue with the Ministry of Trade and Fisheries and ESA, informal clarifications (pre-notification) and the formal notification procedure itself

-- Assistance to potential beneficiaries where illegal state aid may have been granted
+- Assistance to potential state aid beneficiaries where illegal state aid may have been granted

-- Assistance in reorganization processes in the public sector / economic activity in the public sector, with the aim of excluding state aid
+- Assistance in reorganisation processes in the public sector / economic activity in the public sector, with the aim of excluding state aid

 Read our articles on State Aid and EU/EEA Law